public class Pointer<T> extends java.lang.Object implements java.lang.Comparable<Pointer<T>>

 The type for theFixedBin MyFB53 = new FixedBin("10.111B", 5,3); // 2-7/8ths Pointer<FixedBin> typedPointer = new Pointer<FixedBin>(MyFB53); System.out.println(typedPointer.ref().toString()); // 2.875

-constructor and the variable type
+Pointer<?> constructor and the variable type

 must agree (for structures the Group type would be and Group methods perform